zeekay/flask-uwsgi-websocket/README.rst

     app.run(debug=True, asyncio=100, greenlet=True)

-For production you'll probably want to run uWSGI behind Haproxy or nginx, instead of using the built-int HTTP router.
+For production you'll probably want to run uWSGI behind Haproxy or Nginx, instead of using the built-int HTTP router.
 Explore the `uWSGI documentation
 <http://uwsgi-docs.readthedocs.org/en/latest/WebSockets.html>`_ to learn more
 about the various concurrency and deployment options.